 Fluctuations in the market price of Bitcoin and/or other cryptocurrencies may have a more linear and quantifiable impact on some of our businesses than others.
-A 10% increase or decrease in the average market price of Bitcoin and/or other cryptocurrencies over 2020, 2021 and 2022, without considering other factors, would have had the following impact on our revenue: (i) an increase or decrease in our revenue from Cloud Hash Rate in general, as the price of Bitcoin is a key factor in determining the hash rate subscription fee, provided however, the precise impact is subject to other factors, such as the expected mining rewards at the time of subscription, contract terms, allocation of hash rate between classic and accelerator mode, and electricity price; and (iii) an increase or decrease in revenue from Cloud Hosting, provided that the overall impact is less linear as compared to in the case of proprietary mining.
+A 10% increase or decrease in the average market price of Bitcoin and/or other cryptocurrencies over 2021, 2022 and 2023, without considering other factors, would have had the following impact on our revenue: (i) an increase or decrease in our revenue from self-mining by 10%; (ii) an increase or decrease in our revenue from Cloud Hash Rate in general, as the price of Bitcoin is a key factor in determining the hash rate subscription fee, provided however, the precise impact is subject to other factors, such as the expected mining rewards at the time of subscription, contract terms, allocation of hash rate between classic and accelerator mode, and electricity price; (iii) an increase or decrease in our revenue from General Hosting in general, as we are entitled to additional variable consideration based on the customers' mining yield under arrangement with certain customers and we accept cryptocurrencies as payments for the hosting services; and (iv) an increase or decrease in revenue from Cloud Hosting, provided that the overall impact is less linear as compared to in the case of self-mining.
 The impact on the revenue from sales of mining machines depends on market sentiments towards Bitcoin at the relevant point in time, in addition to the actual price of Bitcoin.
 A change in the market price of Bitcoin and/or other cryptocurrencies would not have had a material effect on our revenue from other sources.

-In addition, Bitcoin and other cryptocurrencies accounted for 1.0% and 0.3% of our total assets as of December 31, 2021 and 2022, respectively.
-Since we dispose cryptocurrencies in a relatively short period of time, a 10% increase or decrease in the market price of Bitcoin and other cryptocurrencies as of December 31, 2020, December 31, 2021 and December 31, 2022, respectively, would not have had a material effect on our total assets at these dates.
+In addition, Bitcoin and other cryptocurrencies accounted for 0.3% and 2.4% of our total assets as of December 31, 2022 and 2023, respectively.
+Since we dispose cryptocurrencies in a relatively short period of time, a 10% increase or decrease in the market price of Bitcoin and other cryptocurrencies as of December 31, 2021, December 31, 2022 and December 31, 2023, respectively, would not have had a material effect on our total assets at these dates.